pkt-zer0/templates/README.md

 ## Usage

 Add `templating.ts` to your project, use its exports as needed.
-There are some automated tests in `test.ts`, and a usage example in `example.ts`.
+(Pre-built ES modules also available under `dist`) There are some automated tests in `test.ts`, and a usage example in `example.ts`.

 ## Features